 - Ideal for large quantities.

-- Work for variety of materials including polyester t-shirt.
+- Work with a variety of materials, including polyester t-shirts.

 Cons